Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Supplementary figures

 \subsection{Reproducing the power calculations in \cite{KongKubatko}}

 Our original simulations involved only the networks n10h2, n15h3 and n25h5.
 We noticed HyDe's low precision and high false negative rates which contradicted the positive results found in \cite{KongKubatko}.
 We then decided to reproduce the power calculations in \cite{KongKubatko} as shown in Figure \ref{fig:hyde_hybridlambda} and decided to include the networks n4h1, n4h1$_{\textrm{introgression}}$, n5h2 and n8h3 in the simulation study.
 We discovered that HyDe has good performance when the parent-hybrid relationship is clearly specified, and it is unable to detect hybrid relationships involving ghost lineages.
+We note that these simulations were done with hybrid-lambda, rather than ms.